dbos-inc/dbos-demo-apps/bank/README.md

 Carol / password  - App Administrator (needed to create new accounts)
 ```

+As there are no accounts initially, and start by logging in as an administrator (Carol, using the mock authenticator).
 Once you successfully log in, the frontend should re-direct you to the home page of the bank user.
 The drop-down menu at the top allows you to switch between the bank servers (bank\_a at port 8081 and bank\_b at port 8083) we just started.
 There are three buttons in the middle:
 - "New Greeting Message" fetches a greeting message from the backend and displays it in the "Message from Bank" banner above.
 - "Create a New Account" creates a new checking account for the current user.
-(This is available to administrators only.)
+(While the button exists for everyone, it works for administrators only.
+For a description of why we left it that way, see [Authentication and Authorization](#authentication-and-authorization) below.)
 - "Refresh Accounts" refreshes the list of accounts of the current user.

-Now, once you click "Create a New Account" several times in both bank1 and bank2, you will see a list of accounts displayed with their `Account ID`, `Balance`, `Type`, and `Actions`.
+Now, once you click "Create a New Account" several times in both bank1 and bank2, you will see a list of accounts displayed with their `Account ID`, `Owner Name`, `Balance`, `Type`, and `Actions`.
 Initially, all accounts have zero balance.

 Select the "Choose an Action" drop-down menu next to each account, you will see several options:
 - "Transaction History" displays a list of past transactions from latest to oldest.